Primary

 Also targets: Glutes, Hamstrings

-Want Vertical Leg Press in your program?
+See where Vertical Leg Press fits in your weekly plan

 Lie on the vertical leg press with back flat.